Biomolecular-Design-Nexus/boltz_mcp/README.md

 fastmcp dev src/server.py
 ```

+### Adding New Tools

+1. Add tool function to `src/server.py` with `@mcp.tool()` decorator
+2. Create corresponding script in `scripts/` if needed
+3. Update this README with the new tool documentation
+4. Test thoroughly with both sync and submit APIs

 ---

 ## License

-This MCP is based on the Boltz2 model and follows the original project's license terms.
+Based on the Boltz2 model and repository.
+Please refer to the original license in `repo/boltz/` for details.

 ## Credits

-Based on [Boltz](https://github.com/jwohlwend/boltz) - A biomolecular structure prediction model
+Based on [Boltz2](https://github.com/jwohlwend/boltz) - A biomolecular structure prediction model